 Test the QR codes.
 Generate a few, scan them, confirm they work before bulk-generating hundreds.

-Create QR Codes for Your Spreadsheet Data
+Create QR Codes from Your Spreadsheet